samgriesemer/mem-web/README.md

   cd ui/
   npm install
   ```

+  The Makefile in `ui/` can also be used to build the Vue.js app and copy the files to
+  another location.
 - The HTTP API is written in Python using FastAPI.
 This is a simple HTTP interface to the
   underlying `mem` library, which ultimately just interacts with a local SQLite database
   file.
 Running this requires the `mem` package to be installed, along with the other